thumbliner/thumbliner/bio.md

 Want his attention?

-Pick a register, frame an argument, say now Shibboleth, and
+Pick a register, frame an argument, and

 cast [at] thumbliner [dot] com